EllyLoel/ellyloel.com/src/input/content/garden/front-end-development-s-identity-crisis.md

 I hate it.
 There are so many things wrong with React.
 The cult surrounding it, the company making it, its countless [footguns](https://en.wiktionary.org/wiki/footgun), its bloat, its incompatibility with web platform features—the list goes on.

-> "Not only are new services being built to a self-defeatingly low UX and performance standard, existing experiences are pervasively re-developed on unspeakably slow, JS-taxed stacks."
+> Not only are new services being built to a self-defeatingly low UX and performance standard, existing experiences are pervasively re-developed on unspeakably slow, JS-taxed stacks.

 — Alex Russell in [The Market for Lemons](https://infrequently.org/2023/02/the-market-for-lemons/)